FAQ

 Feel free to make a suggestion for the inclusion of a famous or view the full collection here.

-Portraits of the People’s Files, on the other hand, are custom file portraits made from an individual’s or group’s personal files.
+This series consists of custom file portraits made from an individual’s or a group’s personal files.
 They are not famous, culturally speaking, but they tend to hold personal significance for the group or individual.
-It is the digital equivalent of going to a portrait studio with those close to you, except instead of bringing people, you’d be bringing the digital files that are meaningful to you.
+It is the digital equivalent of going to a portrait studio with those close to you, except instead of bringing people, you’d be bringing digital files that are meaningful to you.
 Learn more about commissioning a file portrait.

 002 Commissions